BillyDM/awesome-audio-dsp/README.md

   - Why Not?: The standard is very young (or at-least the latest incarnation of it is young).
 So young that no DAW actually supports it yet aside from maybe some unrealeased development builds.
 Also, the spec is still a work in progress and is subject to change before the final release.
 The reason I am talking about it here is because I am hopeful this will become the plugin standard of the future.
 It's an exciting time to be an audio developer!
 Please join the discussions in the issues tab of the [`CLAP SDK`] repository if you are interested!
   - Why not just improve LV2?
 The developers of CLAP have had many issues with the core design decisions of LV2 (which I won't get into here), and the maintainers of LV2 were not open to changing it.
 These flawed design decisions are in my opinion a big reason why LV2 has not had any real adoption outside of Linux and open-source DAWs.
   - License: [`MIT`]
-  - Platforms: Linux, Mac, Windows, iOS, Android
+  - Platforms: Linux, Mac, Windows (and possibly Android and iOS at some point?)
   - Support: Not supported by any DAW yet aside from maybe some unreleased development builds.
   - Distribution - You can distribute open source and close sourced versions of your plugins (and host CLAP plugins) freely without restriction.
   - SDK source: [`CLAP SDK`]